vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/localtunneldebugger.md

 ## Elements of a cloud provider

-An object that provides content for the Local Tunnel Debugger is called a _debug provider_.
+An object that provides content for the Local Tunnel Debugger is called a _local tunnel gdebug provider_.
 Providers must be hosted within a Visual Studio Code extension.
 This table summarises what your providers and their hosting extension need to do; the rest of this article goes into detail.